learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/02_state_and_events /assets/slide.md

 };
 ```

-**NOTE:** Events can only be attached to DOM elements, we can't attach event listeners directly to our components
+**NOTE:** Events can only be attached to DOM elements, we can't attach event listeners directly to our components {.fragment}

 ---